-An isolation valve, non return valve and line strainer must be installed on the cold water supply to the system, A PLV and/or ECV may also be required.
+An isolation valve and non return valve and line strainer must be installed on the cold water supply to the system, A PLV and/or ECV may also be required.
 A full flow isolation valve/ball or gate disconnection union must be installed on the inlet and outlet of the storage tank(s).

-Note: The system is supplied with a line strainer and an isolation valve on the inlet of the Tankpak Series 2 package.
+Note: The system is supplied with a line strainer on the inlet of the Tankpak Series 3 package.

-A pressure limiting valve must be fitted if the water supply pressure exceeds 80% of the storage tank temperature and pressure relief valve or expansion control valve setting, whichever is the lower.
+A pressure limiting valve must be fitted if the water supply pressure exceeds 80% of the storage tank temperature and pressure relief valve or ex nansion control va alve setting which hever is the lower problem of the value of the arvo oottiing, winoi